lunatech-labs/lunatech-beginner-quarkus-course-v2/code/exercise_015_React_form/README.md

     ```

     </details>

 - Create a new component `Input` in `src/components/form/Input.tsx`
-- Implement it using `Controlller` and `useFormContext`, and with the render prop using mui `TextField`.
+- Implement it using [`Controlller`](https://react-hook-form.com/docs/usecontroller/controller) and `useFormContext`, and with the render prop using mui `TextField`.
+  - Using Controller, we can not apply undefined to defaultValue or defaultValues at useForm.
 - In `ProductForm` replace usage of `TextField` with the newly created `Input`.
 - Use the `handleSubmit` from `useForm` get the form values.